perchrh/FontOverrideExample/README.md

 Global font override example
 ============================

-Example of how to override font defaults everywhere in your Android.
+Example of how to override font defaults everywhere in your Android app.

-Changes the behavior everywhere for all views, with no changes to layout xml.
+This changes the behavior everywhere for all views, no changes to layout xml are required.

 The example fonts included are the Chrome OS core fonts (Croscore fonts).